xitop/edzed/docs/simulation.rst

 ---------

 Of course, a valid circuit (i.e. set of interconnected blocks) is needed.
-How to design one is beyond he scope of this document.

 The completed circuit may be explicitly finalized.